Updated: October 2022

 - The identity must be confirmed from a reliable original document such as passport or combination of valid driver licence, health card, and birth certificate;

-- A Security Clearance Letter from Toronto Police Services must be submitted to the Senior Radiation Safety Officer.
+- A Security Clearance Letter from Toronto Police Services must be submitted to RPS.
 Information about attaining the Clearance Letter and the process to obtain it can be found here.

-- If employed at the University of Toronto for less than 5 years, a resume/cv documenting employment will be submitted to the Senior Radiation Safety Officer which will include contact information of employers;
+- If employed at the University of Toronto for less than 5 years, a resume/CV documenting employment will be submitted to RPS which will include contact information of employers;

 - The current and/or previous work supervisor of the applicant for the last 5 years will be contacted and a reference check of the candidate will be conducted.